RCO-MU/mu-hub/README.md

 ### Description

+The MetaU Hub is a centralized web hub/tool intended for MetaU interns and those involved behind the scenes of the program.
+The project has two main goals in mind: 1) provide easy access to various pieces of important information, such as MetaU-related information, documents, and announcements, and 2) facilitate connection between different people involved with the program such as MetaU interns, CodePath instructors, MetaU program managers, etc.

 In the spirit of long-term impact, I want to create something that could benefit the experience of fellow MetaU interns and full-time employees involved with MetaU long into the future.
 It is the program’s 10th year anniversary, but it is only the first year that web development is offered as a track, so with this in mind, I want to take advantage of the newly available development platform in a meaningful way in order to give back to the MetaU program.

-My plan is to create a MetaU Hub, a centralized web hub/tool intended for MetaU interns and those involved behind the scenes of the program.
-This project has two main goals in mind: 1) provide easy access various pieces of important information like MetaU-related documents and announcements and 2) facilitate connection between different people involved with the program such as MetaU interns, CodePath instructors, MetaU program managers, etc.

 ### App Evaluation
 **TBA**